blackrebelradio1992/blackrebelradio1992/README.md

 <!-- - 👋 Hi, I’m Frank, AKA @blackrebelradio1992
 - 👀 I’m interested in web & software development and videogame design
-- 🌱 I’m currently learning essentially everuthing from the ground up.
+- 🌱 I’m currently learning essentially everything from the ground up.
 - 💞️ I’m looking to collaborate on whatever projects will help me build my portfolio and aid with both self and College study
-- 📫 How to reach me best place to reach me is at my email frankgaryjr0621@gmail.com -->
+- 📫 How to reach me: the best place to reach me is at my email frankgaryjr0621@gmail.com -->

 <!---
 blackrebelradio1992/blackrebelradio1992 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.